vitelabs/vuilder-docs/docs/SDK/vitejs/providers.md

 npm i @vite/vitejs-ws
 ```

+!!! note
-> Starting from 2.3.19, package @vite/vitejs-ws is consolidated into @vite/vitejs, so there's no need to install it separately.
+    Starting from 2.3.19, package @vite/vitejs-ws is consolidated into @vite/vitejs, so there's no need to install it separately.

 ### Module Import
 ```js